lukeed/route-manifest/readme.md

 ### rmanifest(contents, uri, withCommons)
 Returns: `{ files: Array, headers: Array }`

-Returns an object containing `files` and `headers` keys, both of which will contain items that match your Manifest file's contents.
+Returns an object containing `files` and `headers` keys, both of which will be arrays.
+The arrays' items are copied from your Manifest file directly, so you will (presumably) already know the shape of your data.

 #### contents
 Type: `Object`

 The Manifest file's contents.<br>
-Any format returned by [`webpack-route-manifest](https://github.com/lukeed/webpack-route-manifest) is valid.
+Any format returned by [`webpack-route-manifest`](https://github.com/lukeed/webpack-route-manifest) is valid.

 > **Important:** The route pattern keys [must be sorted](https://github.com/lukeed/webpack-route-manifest#optionssort) for matching correctness.